openstack/releases/doc/source/reference/process.rst

    - Remind the I18n PTL to update the translation tools for the new stable series.

+   - Ensure that all cycle-with-rc projects have their branches created.
+     This could be done by using ``tox -e venv -- list-deliverables --model cycle-with-rc --no-stable-branch`` where a non empty list mean that some projects are missing a stable branch and a patch proposed to create it.

-   - After all cycle-with-rc projects have their branches created, remind the requirements PTL to propose an update to the deliverable file to create the ``stable/$series`` branch for ``openstack/requirements``.
+   - If the previous list is empty then we can remind the requirements PTL to propose an update to the deliverable file to create the ``stable/$series`` branch for ``openstack/requirements``.
 Then announce that the requirements freeze is lifted from master.